small0live/small0live.github.io/cv.md

 <strong>Newton, O. B.</strong>, Fiore, S. M., & Song, J. (in press).
 Validation of a theoretical framework of task complexity for research on visualization in support of decision making. <i>Proceedings of the Human Factors and Ergonomics Society Annual Meeting, 67</i>(1).<br>

 <br>
  <strong>Newton, O. B.</strong> & Fiore, S. M. (2023).
 Leveraging corporate engagement for diversity in free/libre and open source software projects. <i>The Fourth Workshop on Gender Equity, Diversity, and Inclusion in Software Engineering at the 45th International Conference on Software Engineering (GE@ICSE2023)</i>.
-DOI: 10.1109/GEICSE59319.2023.00010<br>
-<div style="color:#006600"><strong>Dissertation Research | Awarded Best Paper</strong></div>
+DOI: 10.1109/GEICSE59319.2023.00010 <FontAwesomeIcon icon="fa-solid fa-bolt" /><strong>Dissertation Research | Awarded Best Paper</strong></div>
 </div>

 <!--### EDUCATION